nightdevil00/DualBoot/README.md

+!!!!Disclaimer!!!!!

+The scripts and code provided in this repository are for educational and personal use only.
+While every effort has been made to ensure the correctness and safety of the code, the author(s) make no guarantees regarding its functionality, security, or suitability for any particular purpose.

+Use of these scripts is at your own risk.
+The author(s) shall not be held liable for any damages, data loss, or other issues that may arise from running or modifying the code.
+It is recommended to review and understand the scripts before use, especially if running on production systems or sensitive environments.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 This script is a comprehensive Arch Linux installer with a focus on dual-booting with Windows.
 Here's a breakdown of its functionality:

 1.  ***Prerequisites:** The script must be run with root privileges.